OpenSUSI/TR-1um/README.md

 ## schematic
 Final schematic data for 2025/09/24-25 OSS hands-on seminar on Kyushu university.

+## STDLIB
+Extracted spice files from **openIP62/IP62/Basic/libraries/xxx.gds** by LVS operation which are including AD/AS/PD/PS information.

 ## tech
 Working directry for Open Source Silicon community to exchange new idea and currently **drc** and **lvs** directories are active for KLayout DRC/LVS runset development. **TR-1um.lyp** is KLayout layer file for both **DRC** and **LVS**.